simp/pupmod-simp-pupmod/README.md

 ## Upgrading From 7.3.0 Or Earlier

-If you intend to upgrade from version 7.3.0-0 or earlier, you should:
+Legacy auth.conf, `/etc/puppetlabs/puppet/auth.conf`, has been deprecated.

-1. Back up legacy puppet auth.conf, `<puppet confdir>/auth.conf`, before upgrade.
+`pupmod-simp-pupmod` will back up legacy puppet auth.conf after upgrade.

-2. Re-produce any custom work done to legacy auth.conf in the new auth.conf, via the `puppet_authorization::rule` define.
+The puppetserver's auth.conf is now managed by Puppet.
+You will need to re-produce any custom work done to legacy auth.conf in the new auth.conf, via the `puppet_authorization::rule` define.
 The stock rules are managed in `pupmod::master::simp_auth`.